cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

 Data retrieval
 ==============

-In this chapter, you will learn more about **SELECT** queries, including how to retrieve specific rows, and how to sort the output.
+In this chapter, you will learn more about **SELECT** queries, including how to retrieve specific rows and how to sort the output.

 Tables used in this chapter